 - B. Upon leaving the room, leave the lights on and the door CLOSED.
-Be sure to take your coat and key with you. - C. If you cannot leave the room: - 1.
-Open the windows if there is smoke; if there is no smoke, leave the windows closed to prevent outside smoke from being drawn into the room. - 2.
-Seal cracks around the door with towels, damp if possible. - 3.
-If you are trapped, attract attention by hanging an object from the window the brighter the color, the better.
+Be sure to take yourcoat and key with you. - C. If you cannot leave the room: Open the windows if there is smoke; if there is no smoke, leave the

+- 1. Seal cracks around the door with towels, damp if possible. - 2.
+If you are trapped, attract attention by hanging an object from the window thebrighter the color, the better.
 If outside smoke is drawn in, close the window, leaving the object hanging. - D. If smoke is severe, place a wet cloth over your nose, and remember to stay low, close to the floor where it is cooler and the air is cleaner. - E. When you are evacuating a building: - 1.
 Walk at a brisk pace, but DO NOT RUN.
 Go to the nearest exit or stairway. - 2.
 DO NOT USE ELEVATORS. - 3.
 Follow the posted specific corridor instructions as to proper exit route and assembly point. - 4.
 Move in a single file along the wall upon which the exit is located.
 Once outside the building move at least 75 ft. to 100 ft. away from the building. - 5.
-Do not reenter the building until instructed to do so by a Public Safety Officer or volunteer Fire Warden.
+Do not reenter the building until instructed to do so by a Public Safety Officer orvolunteer Fire Warden.